jobs

 * `sql_params`:

-not support custom parameters, e.g.
+support custom parameters.

 * `dbt_commands`:

-An array of commands to execute for jobs with the dbt task, for example
+A list of dbt commands to run for dbt tasks, for example

-["dbt deps", "dbt seed", "dbt run"]
+`["dbt deps", "dbt seed", "dbt run"]`.

 * `job_parameters`: